THE BAPTISM OF OUR LORD

 FOOD FOR THOUGHT

-From this story, and from Apollos’ story just before it, we learn that John the Baptist also had a following, even after Jesus’ life, death, and resurrection.
-The word needed to get out to these people, that God’s word had been fulfilled.
+From this story, and from Apollos’ story just before it, we learn that John the Baptist also had a following, even after his execution.
+The word needed to get out to these people, that the prophecy of John the Baptist had been fulfilled.
 How many people around us today are longing to hear this Good News?
 Can we be like Paul, and share this good news with them?

 The Gospel of Mark begins with the story of John the baptizer (or Baptist, if you prefer).
 The verses preceding our passage quote the prophecy of Isaiah, which tells of “a voice crying in the wilderness” to prepare the way of the Lord.
 John is a Nazarite—someone who was “set apart” from society, and had dedicated their life to serving God.
 There are many Nazarites in the Old Testament, but John is one from birth.
 This was exceptional.